Skip main navigation

 Benefit Computation:

 A form mailed to you after you file an initial claim application for UI.
 It explains whether you are eligible for UI, how much your payment will be each week, your maximum benefit amount, and other details about your current benefit year.
 The form lists all employers you worked for during your current base period and the wages each employer reported you earned each quarter.
-Be sure to check it for accuracy and call the Claimant Assistance Line at (414) 435-7069 or toll-free (844) 910-3661 if you notice any errors.
+Be sure to check it for accuracy and call the Help Center at (414) 435-7069 or toll-free (844) 910-3661 during business hours if you notice any errors.

 Benefit Week: